Can Fleas Live On Humans?

 When a flea bites a human, it can cause skin irritation, itching, and discomfort.
 Flea bites on humans often appear as small, red, itchy bumps and can occur on various parts of the body, especially in areas where clothing is tight.
 These bites are typically not a significant health concern for most people, but they can be more problematic for individuals with allergies or sensitivities.

 Even though fleas may bite humans, they prefer their natural hosts.
 If you suspect a flea infestation in your home, it is more likely to originate from pets or wildlife.
 In such cases, thorough flea control measures, including treating pets, washing bedding, and using insecticides, are necessary to eliminate the infestation and prevent future occurrences.
-If you experience persistent discomfort from flea bites or suspect an infestation, consulting a pest control professional or a healthcare provider for guidance is advisable.
+If you experience persistent discomfort from flea bites or suspect an infestation, consulting with our pest control professionals or a healthcare provider for guidance is advisable.

 Can Humans Get Fleas?